 You know why?
 Not only is their sheer existence magnificent since they manage the extraordinary act of not collapsing under the weight of their own gravity, but because they make me feel insignificant.
 They make all of my problems seem entirely pointless (which they are).
 Sometimes I need to be reminded of that.
 Sometimes all of the little, day to day trivialities become too much for my tiny primate brain to handle, and I begin to worry about things; stupid, inconsequential things over which I have no control anyway.

 The megalopolis of Los Angeles probably has more people and lights than most countries.
-This means that 1) a person is never truly alone, which can be comforting or annoying depending on your perspective and 2) the ability to see the stars in all of their celestial glory is severely hampered.
+This means that 1) a person is never truly alone, which can be comforting or annoying depending on your mood and 2) the ability to see the stars in all of their celestial glory is severely hampered.
 From my particular latitudinal and longitudinal vantage point, the only stars I can see are the big, bad, bright ones, which tend to be planets anyway.

 With Orion, I can only clearly see his belt, but I’d know that belt anywhere.
 Orion is my winter protector.
 Everywhere I go, I look up and see him.
 Yeah, everyone in the proper geographic location can as well, but I mean that, if I only have access to a slice of sky, odds are, I’ll see Orion in that slice.
 If the house in which I dwell was on the other side of the street, I wouldn’t see Orion, but chance has it that, all winter long, he’s in plain sight over my abode.